bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/tutorials3.md

 ## Continuation of Hopf points

-We use the bifurcation points guesses located in `br.specialpoint` to turn them into precise bifurcation points.
+We use the guesses of the bifurcation points located in `br.specialpoint` to turn them into precise bifurcation points.
 For the second one, we have

 ```@example TUTBRUaut
 # index of the Hopf point in br.specialpoint